AIR FRYING TIPS: AIR FRYER FRENCH FRIES

 Small Appliance Gift Ideas for Busy New Parents Find the perfect gift for a new parent—or a busy one—with this guide that’s full of useful kitchen gift ideas.

-Countertop Oven vs Other Types of Ovens Countertop ovens offer the benefits of a range oven at a convenient size.
+Countertop Oven vs. Regular Oven: What’s the Difference?
+Countertop ovens offer the benefits of a range oven at a convenient size.
 Learn the differences between a countertop oven vs range oven, toaster oven and more.

 What is an Air Fryer, and How Does Air Frying Work?
 Learn what an air fryer is, how it works and what you can cook in an air fryer.
 Plus, discover some easy and healthy air fry recipes to get started.